clockworkmedia/contributing/README.md

 ## The Process

-Below is an example of an employee of the month contributor.

 - Clone the project
 - Create an upstream remote and sync your local copy before you branch
-- Branch for each separate piece of work.
+- Branch for each separate piece of work
-- Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
+- Do the work, write good commit messages
-- Push to your origin repository.
+- Push to origin repository
-- Create a new PR in GitHub.
+- Create a pull request
+- Fix Hound violations (If any)
-- Respond to any code review feedback.
+- Respond to any code review feedback

 If any of the above concepts are new to you, refer to the [Github](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) documentation.